davevs/dvxte/README.md

+# Current status: broken & refacturing
+I'm trying to get this project working again.

-# Damn Vulnerable Xebia Training Environment
+## Damn Vulnerable Xebia Training Environment
 DVXTE is a docker container with several vulnerable applications.
 By using a docker container it's easy to setup and can easily be reset to it's starting point.